 The income listed above represents commitments to WITP funding from the three major universities in Manitoba from which the WITP draws its members.
-For the five-year period 2018-19 to 2022-23, the University of Winnipeg has committed \$2000 per annum, the University of Manitoba has committed \$3000 per annum, and Brandon University has committed \$1000 per annum.
+For the five-year period 2018-19 to 2022-23, the University of Winnipeg has committed \$2000 per annum and the University of Manitoba has committed \$3000 per annum.
+Brandon University contributed \$1000 in 2018-19.